RosanaFSS/Cybersecurity-Journey-TryHackMe/b.md

 <br>

 <p>We can see that Nick is a part of the sudo group (as well as a few others).
-If Nick was not part of the sudo group already, we could easily add him with one simple command: usermod -aG sudo nick.
-The -aG options here will add Nick to the group sudo.
+If Nick was not part of the sudo group already, we could easily add him with one simple command: <code>usermod -aG</code>.
+The <code>-aG</code> options here will add Nick to the group sudo.
 Using the -a option helps Nick retain any previously existing groups.
-You can also directly add a user to the sudo group upon creation with the command, useradd -G sudo james .<br><br>
+You can also directly add a user to the sudo group upon creation with the command, <code>useradd -G sudo james</code>.<br><br>

 But what does adding a user to the sudo group in Ubuntu mean?
 By default, Ubuntu allows sudo users to execute any program as root with their password.
 There are a few ways we can check this information.
-The first way is as Nick with sudo -l .</p>
+The first way is as Nick with <code>sudo -l</code>.</p>

 <br>